vlang/v/doc/docs.md

 println(upper_fn) // ['HELLO', 'WORLD']
 ```

-`it` is a builtin variable which refers to element currently being processed in filter/map methods.
+`it` is a builtin variable which refers to the element currently being
+processed in filter/map methods.

 Additionally, `.any()` and `.all()` can be used to conveniently test
 for elements that satisfy a condition.